Enabling the full potential of automotive 3D ToF imaging

 By Gualtiero Bagnuoli, Melexis

-It is clear that the variety of use cases implies the availability of sensor characteristics to enable the industry to choose the most appropriate solution and optimize performance/cost ratio.
+It is clear that the variety of use cases implies the availability of sensor with specific characteristics to enable the industry to choose the most appropriate solution and optimize performance/cost ratio.

-When it comes to the collection of detailed information of the driver’s biomechanical and cognitive state, however, higher resolution and depth precision become mandatory.
-So cost-effective LEDs have to be replaced by VCSELs, which can operate at modulation frequency well beyond the typical maximum operating frequency of LEDs (typ.
-30-40 MHz) and the sensor must be able to operate without a significant drop of its characteristics (e.g. demodulation contrast).
+The use case here above described requires both higher and depth precision.
+Whenever high depth precision is required, then cost-effective LEDs have to be replaced by VCSELs, which can operate at modulation frequency well beyond the typical maximum operating frequency of LEDs (typ 30-40 MHz) and the sensor must be able to operate without significant drop of its characteristics (e.g. demodulation contrast).